MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-server-on-icp/index.md

 This section outlines the security mechanisms for controlling access to the database.
 Create a secret using specified subcommand and provide the created secret name under the database details.

+9. (Optional) A separate Database Admin secret can be provided.
+The user details provided in the Database Admin secret will be used to execute the  DB Initialization tasks, which would in turn create the required Mobile Foundation schema and tables in the database (if it does not exist).
+Through the Database Admin secret, you can control the DDL operations on your Database instance.

+    If the `MFP Server DB Admin Secret` and `MFP Appcenter DB Admin Secret` details are not provided, then the default `Database Secret Name` will be used to perform DB initialization tasks.

+    Run the below code snippet to create a `MFP Server DB Admin Secret` for Mobile Foundation server:

+      ```bash
+      # Create MFP Server Admin DB secret update the same in the Helm chart while deploying Mobile Foundation server component
+      cat <<EOF | kubectl apply -f -
+      apiVersion: v1
+      data:
+        MFPF_ADMIN_DB_ADMIN_USERNAME: encoded_uname
+        MFPF_ADMIN_DB_ADMIN_PASSWORD: encoded_password
+        MFPF_RUNTIME_DB_ADMIN_USERNAME: encoded_uname
+        MFPF_RUNTIME_DB_ADMIN_PASSWORD: encoded_password
+        MFPF_PUSH_DB_ADMIN_USERNAME: encoded_uname
+        MFPF_PUSH_DB_ADMIN_PASSWORD: encoded_password
+      kind: Secret
+      metadata:
+        name: mfpserver-dbadminsecret
+      type: Opaque
+      EOF
+      ```

+    Run the below code snippet to create a `MFP Appcenter DB Admin Secret` for Mobile Foundation server:

+      ```bash
+      # Create Appcenter Admin DB secret and update the same in the Helm chart while deploying Mobile Foundation AppCenter   component
+      cat <<EOF | kubectl apply -f -
+      apiVersion: v1
+      data:
+        APPCNTR_DB_ADMIN_USERNAME: encoded_uname
+        APPCNTR_DB_ADMIN_PASSWORD: encoded_password
+      kind: Secret
+      metadata:
+      name: appcenter-dbadminsecret
+      type: Opaque
+      EOF
+      ```

-9. (Optional) Create container **Image Policy** and **Image pull secrets** when the container images are pulled from a registry that is outside the IBM Cloud Private setup's container registry (DockerHub, private docker registry, etc.)
+10. (Optional) Create container **Image Policy** and **Image pull secrets** when the container images are pulled from a registry that is outside the IBM Cloud Private setup's container registry (DockerHub, private docker registry, etc.)

    ```bash
 	# Create image policy